30 Jul Sod U’s Most FAQs

 10. Should I use a pre-emergent before putting down new sod?

 There shouldn’t be a reason to use a pre-emergent on newly laid sod.
 If you have taken all the proper steps prior to putting the sod down and thoroughly sprayed out all the pre-existing weeds, there should only be a few weeds that survive that can be easily pulled by hand or controlled with a post-emergent later.
 The root pruning effect of the pre-emergent is damaging to sod.
 Some varieties of turfgrass are less susceptible to major damage, but it is not healthy for any variety.
-Read more about this in How to Use a Pre-Emergent Herbicide for Spring Weeds.
+Read more about this in How to Use a Pre-Emergent Herbicide in the Spring.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.